Taiwolawal/darey.io-pbl/project20.md

 As you already know, it is best practice not to connect to the MySQL server remotely using the root user.
 Therefore, we will create an SQL script that will create a user we can use to connect remotely.

-Create a file and name it create_user.sql and add the code in the file: `CREATE USER ''@'%' IDENTIFIED BY ''; GRANT ALL PRIVILEGES ON * . * TO ''@'%';`
+Create a file and name it create_user.sql and add the code in the file: `CREATE USER 'user'@'%' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON * . * TO ''@'%';`

 Run the script `docker exec -i mysql-server mysql -uroot -p$MYSQL_PW < ./create_user.sql`.

 If you see a warning like this, it is acceptable to ignore: `mysql: [Warning] Using a password on the command line interface can be insecure.`

- ## Step 4

- Connecting to the MySQL server from a second container running the MySQL client utility
+## Step 4: Connecting to the MySQL server from a second container running the MySQL client utility

 The good thing about this approach is that you do not have to install any client tool on your laptop, and you do not need to connect directly to the container running the MySQL server

 Run the MySQL Client Container: `docker run --network tooling_app_network --name mysql-client -it --rm mysql mysql -h mysqlserverhost -u  -p`.